 Catch it during the day when thousands of people cross it as part of their commute.
 Or head down as the sun is setting and capture it all lit up with the skyline behind.

 If you’ve taken your photos and want to experience the bridge in another way, then strap into a harness and get climbing.

-74 meters above the Brisbane River and with some of the best views of the city, climbing the bridge is possible by signing up for a tour with Story Bridge adventures.
+74 meters above the Brisbane River and with some of the best views of the city, climbing the bridge is possible by signing up for a tour with Story Bridge adventure climb.

 In 2 hours, adventure enthusiasts will be able to find out why this is one of the most fun things to do in Brisbane.

 After a short brief by the crew, you’ll be strapped in and ready to climb to the top of the bridge while getting the low down about the cities history as well as of the bridge.

 Once you reach the top you’ll be gifted with 360 degree views of the city and the surrounding Glasshouse Mountain range.

 This is a completely unique experience that brings some of the most incredible views, but maybe not for those afraid of heights.

 4) Space out at Sir Thomas Brisbane Planetarium

 The Sir Thomas Planetarium was opened in 1978 and named after Sir Thomas Brisbane, the governor of the New South Wales Colony in the early 1820s.

-A visit to the Planetarium, located at the foot of Mount Coot Tha, is one of the most out of this world things to do in Brisbane City.
+A visit to the Planetarium, located at the foot of Mt.
+Coot Tha, is one of the most out-of-this-world things to do in Brisbane City.